allogic/KDBG/README.md

 # KDBG
 The windows kernel debugger consists of two parts, KMOD which is the kernel driver handling ring3 request and KCLI; the command line interface for the driver.
 It originated due to insufficient useability with CheatEngine's DBVM driver while debugging games running under certain AntiCheat software.
 The main goal now is to transform KDBG into a fully functional debugger.
+Note that BSOD's are not uncommon, one should get familiar with them unless you know what you are doing.

+>*I Don't Know The Future.*
+>*I Didn't Come Here To Tell You How This Is Going To End.*
+>*I Came Here To Tell You How It's Going To Begin.*

 ## Build
 Open the VisualStudio solution and build for `Debug` or `Release` bitness `x64`.